SFPC/detroit/mission-principles.md

 # 3. Explore a theme that's exciting to teachers

 Based on our research trips, we spoke with our teachers and alums, and brainstormed the session’s theme.
 We wanted a new theme to motivate teachers to create something in response to the needs of the Detroit community.
-For example, Ann’s inquiry into ‘power’ in addition to her labor organizing was an exciting fit for Detroit.
-Melanie’s ‘Folder Poetry’ was a good example of explaining base elements of how a computer works while working within the constraints of a Raspberry Pi.
+For example, Ann Haeyoung's class, '[The Workers Inquiry](https://github.com/a-tbd/sfpc_detroit_2019) was an inquiry into ‘power’ in addition to her labor organizing was an exciting fit for Detroit.
+Melanie Hoff’s class '[Folder Poetry](https://github.com/melaniehoff/Peer-to-Peer-Poetry)’ was a good example of explaining base elements of how a computer works while working within the constraints of a Raspberry Pi.
 We wanted to express to the students that learning computation is not a means to an end.
 With the theme of Uncovering Technology, we designed a curriculum that supports students to be empowered with creative expression, independence and experimentation.

 Approaches: